A map of the Sinlahekin is

 available at WDFW offices in

 Sinlahekin Wildlife Area

 Washington’s first wildlife area

-The Washington Department of Fish and Wildlife (WDFW) is celebrating the 75th anniversary of the Sinlahekin – the state’s first wildlife area – with events scheduled throughout the summer of 2014.
+The Washington Department of Fish and Wildlife (WDFW) celebrated the 75th anniversary of the Sinlahekin – the state’s first wildlife area – with seven weekend events in 2014.

 (Driving directions to Sinlahekin Wildlife Area headquarters: From Loomis, proceed west on Palmer Avenue into a sweeping left turn onto Broadway Street which turns into Sinlahekin Road.
 Proceed south on Sinlahekin Road about 3 miles to the wildlife area boundary and continue about 2-1/2 miles to the headquarters’ entrance road on left.)